There is a range of financial assistance schemes offered by the Government to support you in different ways.

 This financial support is available to people who are 22 years or older but under the Aged Pension age of 65 years old, looking for paid work, earn under the income and assets test limits and prepared to meet mutual obligation requirements.

 You will no longer receive payments if you stop looking for work without a good reason and you may not receive payments until you attend your first appointment with an Employment Services Provider.

-To find out if you are eligible for the Newstart Allowance and how you can apply visit the Department of Human Services website or call 132 850.
+To find out if you are eligible for the Newstart Allowance and how you can apply visit the Services Australia website or call 132 850.

 Child Disability Assistance Payment

 If you care for a child with a disability or serious injury under 16 years old and are paid the Carer Allowance, you will also automatically receive Childhood Disability Assistance Payment.
 Under this scheme, you will receive $1,000 in your bank account, annually.
 If you care for two children, you can expect two payments.

 You will not be eligible if you only have a Carer Allowance Health Care Card.